-House of Hope students learn Nonviolent Communication (NVC), a healing approach to conflict resolution that gives them the skills to understand what triggers them, deepening their connection with themselves and others, and transform their habitual or emerging responses to the injustices they experience.
+House of Hope students learn Compassionate Communication, a healing approach to conflict resolution that gives them the skills to deepen their connection with themselves and others and nonviolently advocate for their right to live in peace and freedom.

 Every student participates in House of Hope’s “Beloved Community” curriculum, which examines seven universal spiritual themes that are found in the three Abrahamic religions: Christianity, Judaism, and Islam.
 Students also learn about Gandhi and Dr. Martin Luther King Jr. and the importance of reconciliation through forgiveness.